RCIC-UCI-Public/rcs3-docs/docs/source/client/clientconfig.rst

 7. Advanced Options
 -------------------

-In this section we describe two advanced options:  *client-side encryption* and *using rclone directly*.
+In this section we describe two advanced options: *using rclone directly* and *client-side encryption*.

 .. _rclone direct: